mt-server-tools/manage/install_guide/README.md

 Watch this for a few seconds.
 If it remains the same always, then try connecting and see if it registers any activity at all.
 If it periodically scrolls lots of data, of which the minetest ASCII logo, it is in a loop; hit `Ctrl C` and use Pg Up/Pg Dn (w / z also work) to locate the "Separator" that indicates the start of a new logging session and work down from there until you find your error.

+### System updates

+You need to keep the libraries in your system up-to-date to avoid being hacked.

+Generally on Ubuntu, and given the software we are managing here, this should be sufficient:

+	apt update && apt upgrade

+Do this once every week or so.

+If you do a full system/distro upgrade, you may need to re-run the minetest install script to re-enable an appropriate PPA version.

 ## Linux in general

 `minetest-server` as distributed via the PPAs tends to do things by the book, so everything is where you should expect it.